 So now that I've convinced you of the benefits of building a good website, you are probably asking:

-And because it's such a valid question, I have created this guide to help you plan your website before you start creating it.
+It's a valid question.
+I've created this guide to help you plan your website before you start creating it.

 This guide will also help you get your ducks in a row, even if you decide to contract a professional or a company to build the website for you.

-These are the steps that will help you understand what your website should look like, how it should stand out and help you organize your information in a most effective way to get inquiries and book new clients.
+These are the steps that will help you understand what your website should look like, how it should stand out, and help you organize your information in the most effective way to get inquiries and book new clients.

 List out all the information that you would like to include.
 If you didn't know where to start before your competitive research, now your head is probably buzzing with different ideas of what you could include on your website.
 List them out.
 Don't worry about the information not being organized or appearing repetitive, because you will be editing your content a lot before you settle on the final draft for your website.
 If you want to keep yourself more or less organized, you can roughly separate your information into these basic categories: - Homepage - Services - About Me - Resources